Skip to main content

 Charge creation

-PSPs currently have access to unscheduled charges.
+PSPs can create both recurring charges and unscheduled charges.
 You are responsible for creating charges according to the terms of each agreement.

-Charges are submitted in batches of 1–100 against active agreements.
-Each charge is validated and created independently — the response separates successful and failed charges, so a single bad item never blocks the rest of the batch.
+Charges are submitted in batches of 1–50 against active agreements.
+Each charge is validated and created independently.
+The response separates successful, failed, and retryable charges, so a single bad item never blocks the rest of the batch.

-- PSP submits a batch of charges with Vipps MobilePay (POST /recurring/v4/agreements/charges).
+1. PSP submits a batch of unscheduled charges with Vipps MobilePay (POST /recurring/v4/agreements/charges).

-- For each successful charge: PSP processes the payment downstream, then reports the outcome to Vipps MobilePay using the finalize endpoint, which returns 202 Accepted.
+3. For each successful charge: PSP processes the payment downstream, then reports the outcome to Vipps MobilePay using the result endpoint, which returns 202 Accepted.

 Steps: